lee-anh/TicTacToe/README.md

 # TimeTracker

-#### Created by Claire Liu, advised by Professor Justin Smith,CS 391 Independent Study in HCI (Spring 2022) Lafayette College
+Created by Claire Liu.
+Advised by Professor Justin Smith.

+This is my project for CS 391 Independent Study in HCI (Spring 2022) at Lafayette College

 ## Description